Settings

 Managing Settings

-The VS Code extension provides a Settings webview UI accessible from the extension sidebar by clicking the gear icon ().
+The VS Code extension provides a Settings webview UI accessible from Kilo Code by clicking the gear icon ().
 The UI is organized into tabs including Providers, Auto-Approve, Models, and more.

-This UI reads and writes to the same underlying JSONC config files used by the CLI, so changes made in either place are reflected in both.
+This UI reads and writes to the same underlying JSONC config files used across extension surfaces.
+Changes apply to the sidebar, Agent Manager, and the CLI when used directly.

 Config File Locations